jazzband/geojson/README.rst

 .. _GeoJSON Objects: https://tools.ietf.org/html/rfc7946#section-3

-All objects (except `Feature`_, which doesn't have one) delegate numeric indexes to their contained array.

 All object keys can also be used as attributes.

+The objects contained in GeometryCollection and FeatureCollection can be indexed directly.

 Point
 ~~~~~